bestbat/Homura/README.md

 # Description &#x1F4D8;

-Homura is a game launcher that makes it easy to run windows games & launcher just with one click on FreeBSD.
+Homura is launcher that makes it easy to run windows games & launcher just with one click on FreeBSD.

 ![](https://github.com/Alexander88207/PWGOFBSD/raw/master/Screenshot.png "Screenshot")